Kazu010101/Splunk-security-monitoring-portfolio/README.md

 Rationale for the configuration:
 - The alert runs every 5 minutes and looks back over the last 15 minutes to detect bursts of failed logins, ensuring timely detection without excessive alerting.
 - Scheduled alerts using cron expressions allow fine-grained control such as running detections every 5 minutes.
-- The alert logs a clear, single-line event into the main index using a generic sourcetype, making it easier to review and investigate the alert activity.
+- The alert saves a short, easy-to-read record in Splunk so that the SOC analyst can quickly see when the alert happened and review what occurred.

 Step 4: Verify the Alert Configuration